Black Politics After Obama

 Location: The Center for Civil and Human Rights (100 Ivan Allen Jr Blvd NW, Atlanta, GA 30313)

 The end of Barack Obama’s term as President of the United States raises retrospective questions about the impact of his presidency and prospective questions about the future of African American politics—both in the wake of Obama’s presidency and in light of the election of Donald Trump.
-To explore these questions, the James Weldon Johnson Institute is pleased to host, along with the National Center for Civil and Human Rights, the half-day symposium, “Black Politics After Obama”.
-This symposium will feature leading academics, activists and elected officials who will discuss the impact of President Obama’s tenure in office and chart a path forward for African American voters, policymakers and elected officials.
+To explore these questions, the James Weldon Johnson Institute hosted, along with the National Center for Civil and Human Rights, the half-day symposium, “Black Politics After Obama”.
+This symposium featured leading academics, activists and elected officials who discussed the impact of President Obama’s tenure in office and possible paths forward for African American voters, policymakers and elected officials.

-This event is part of the Johnson Institute's Public Dialogues in Race and Difference Series.
+This event, held on Friday, February 24, 2017, was part of the Johnson Institute's Public Dialogues in Race and Difference Series.
 Special thanks to our event partner, The Center for Civil and Human Rights, and our Emory co-sponsor, The Laney Legacy Program in Moral Leadership at Candler School of Theology.

 Panel #1 (1:15 - 2:45 p.m.): Academics Reflect on Black Politics

-This panel will feature leading scholars who study various aspects of race and politics.
-Topics discussed will include neoliberal politics, public opinion and racial resentment, the impact of race neutral campaign strategies and black Republicans.
+This panel features leading scholars who study various aspects of race and politics.
+Topics discussed include neoliberal politics, public opinion and racial resentment, the impact of race neutral campaign strategies and black Republicans.